casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

 used in [APE](https://www.cs.kau.se/pulls/hot/thebasketcase-ape/) by Tobias Pulls, and many other features.

-This document describes how to use Tor's circuit padding framework to implement and deploy novel delay-free cover traffic defenses.
+This document describes how to use Nuon's circuit padding framework to implement and deploy novel delay-free cover traffic defenses.

 ## 1. Introduction

-The circuit padding framework is the official way to implement padding defenses in Tor.
+The circuit padding framework is the official way to implement padding defenses in Nuon.
 It may be used in combination with application-layer defenses, and/or obfuscation defenses, or on its own.

 Its current design should be enough to deploy most defenses without